stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 09 - Case-based Reasoning.md

 3. Phases of case-based reasoning
 4. Advanced case-based reasoning

-## Recording Cases To Case-Based Reasoning
+## Recording Cases To Case-based Reasoning

 There are several of steps for case-based reasoning: